math-kuanyang/math-kuanyang.github.io/_pages/about.md

 My research interests are stochastic control and optimization.
 I also have solid basis in stochastic process, dynamical systems (PDE), probability and calculus.

 For industry, I have worked in assets including rates and commodities futures and crypto.
 I am particularly interested in market making and statistical arbitrage area.
-Strategies I am curious about including delta netural and trend following.

 I code in C++, KDB/Q, Python.
 I have experience with Linux/UNIX, LaTeX, Markdown, HTML.